The Mortifying Ordeal of Being Seen

 The Mortifying Ordeal of Being Seen (となりの席のヤツがそういう目で見てくる, Tonari no Seki no Yatsu ga Sō Iu Me de Mitekuru) is a Japanese manga series written and illustrated by mmk.
 It began serialization on Shogakukan's Sunday Webry manga service in June 2024.

+Synopsis

+The series is centered around two classmates named Ikezawa and Eguchi.
+After a seating change, Eguchi now sits next to Ikezawa, who can't help but notice and talk about her tight blouse which makes her big breasts stand out, to which Eguchi responds saying his neckline makes his chest stand out.
+The series focuses on the two flirting with and flustering each other.

 Publication

 Written and illustrated by mmk, The Mortifying Ordeal of Being Seen began serialization on Shogakukan's Sunday Webry manga service on June 17, 2024.
-Its chapters have been compiled into four tankōbon volumes as of October 2025.
+Its chapters have been compiled into six tankōbon volumes as of July 2026.

 In June 2025, Viz Media announced that they had licensed the series for English publication.